 In order to pass any class, students must earn an average of 70% or above for the school year.
 If a student fails (U) any core subject, he/she must make up the class during summer school in order to advance to the next grade level.
-If he/she fails (U) two (2) core subjects, the student will not advance to the next grade level and will be required to repeat the current grade.
-It is the decision of St. Rita's principal as to whether a student will be allowed to repeat the grade at St. Rita School.
+If he/she fails any core subjects, the student will be asked to complete 15 hours of summer remediation, per subject.
+If not completed, they may not be accepted back or will begin the new school year on academic probation.